-Applicants must fulfil all the following eligibility criteria at the point of application for BioNexus Status:
+Applicants must fulfil all the following eligibility criteria at the point of submission of applications for BioNexus Status:

-- Proposed QA (product/services) must have a biotechnology element and technology ready to be commercialised; - ii Proposed QA must be undertaken in Malaysia; - iii Undertakes continual research & development (R&D) activity; and - iv Company is incorporated in Malaysia with a minimum paid-up capital of RM250,000 (for new and existing businesses alike).
+- Proposed QA (product/services) must have biotechnology elements and technology ready to be commercialised; - ii.
+Proposed QA must be undertaken in Malaysia; - iii.
+Undertakes continual research & development (R&D) activity; and iv.
+Company incorporated in Malaysia with a minimum paid-up capital of RM250,000 (for new and existing business).

-Kindly refer to Bioeconomy Corporation website (BNX Framework) for further details.
+Kindly refer to the Bioeconomy Corporation website (BNX Framework) for further details.